Raquel Welch, star of Fantastic Voyage, One Million Years B.C., dead at 82 | CBC News

 Raquel Welch, star of Fantastic Voyage, One Million Years B.C., dead at 82

-Raquel Welch, the film actress whose sultry, curvaceous looks made her a leading sex symbol of the 1960s and '70s, has died at age 82, news media outlets reported on Wednesday.
+Raquel Welch, the film actor whose sultry, curvaceous looks made her a leading sex symbol of the 1960s and '70s, has died at age 82.

-Her death was initially reported by TMZ.com, citing unnamed family members, and later by Hollywood trade publication Variety and the French news agency AFP, which cited her manager.
+Welch died early Wednesday after a brief illness, according to her agent, Stephen LaManna of the talent agency Innovative Artists.

 Welch came to the wide attention of moviegoers for her role in the 1966 sci-fi adventure Fantastic Voyage, followed by her iconic appearance later that year in the prehistoric drama One Million Years B.C.

-Although Welch had just a few lines of dialogue in B.C., memorable images of her appearance in a deer-skinned bikini made her a bestselling pinup that transformed her into a global sex symbol.
+Although Welch had just a few lines of dialogue in B.C., memorable images of her appearance in a deer-skin bikini made her a bestselling pinup that transformed her into a global sex symbol.

+But she didn't disappear.
+In 1967, she portrayed Lilian Lust, one of the seven deadly sins in 1967's Bedazzled, starring the comedy team of Peter Cook and Dudley Moore.
+She also played a secret agent in the sexy spy spoof Fathom that same year.

-Other screen credits in the late 1960s and early '70s include starring roles in Bedazzled, Bandolero!, 100 Rifles, Myra Breckinridge and Hannie Caulder.
+Other screen credits in the late 1960s and early 1970s included starring roles in Bandolero!, 100 Rifles, Myra Breckinridge and Hannie Caulder.

-The brunette star's portrayal of strong female characters was credited with reshaping the stereotype of the traditional sex symbol, and her rise to fame was also seen as eclipsing Hollywood's embrace of the blonde bombshell.
+- 'I don't feel like a victim': Pamela Anderson isn't looking for sympathy — she's just telling her story

+Her curves and beauty captured pop culture attention, with Playboy crowning her the "most desired woman" of the '70s, despite the fact that she never appeared completely naked in the magazine.
+And as recently as 2013, Welch nabbed the No. 2 spot on Men's Health's "Hottest Women of All Time" list.

 Comments